Rio de Janeiro

 Breathe Cities is supporting Rio de Janeiro to monitor and reduce air pollution as part of its broader vision for a healthier, thriving, and climate-resilient city.

 We are helping the city expand its air quality monitoring network with 10 high-accuracy, low-cost sensors and supporting the development of an air quality dashboard to improve public access to data.
-This will help identify toxic air hotspots and the sources of pollution, especially in areas most affected by poor air quality, so city officials can take targeted action.
+This will help identify toxic air hotspots and the sources of pollution, especially in areas most affected by poor air quality, so communities and city officials can take targeted action.
 We are also helping the city conduct an inventory of pollution of mobile sources and develop an energy efficiency plan with the industrial sector.

 Breathe Rio is also working with the city government to scale action on air pollution through measures such as a Low Emission District, expanded walking and cycling infrastructure, and an accelerated shift to electric public transport.
-The goal is to support the implementation of fast, electrified transport to promote more sustainable options, alongside raising awareness of toxic air in communities that are disproportionately affected.

 In Rio, we work with a range of local partners and community groups in our efforts to clean the city’s air, including Centro Brasil no Clima, Casa Fluminense, ITDP and JCTM/ACOEM, with additional support from the C40 Cities Finance Facility, the Zero Emission Bus Rapid-deployment Accelerator, the Transformative Urban Mobility Initiative and Laneshift.